pgorman/dangerjaunt/dangerjaunt.md

 - Assassination (poisons, backstabbing, nerve strikes)
 - Chicanery (disguise, fast-talk, forgery, intimidation, ventriloquism, coin clipping)

-When surprising an opponent, a rogue backstabs with a damage roll multiplied by their Assassination score.
+When surprising an opponent, a rogue backstabs with a damage roll multiplied by their Assassination score, and adds the Assassination score to their to-hit roll.

 Wearing heavier than leather armor prevents use of Stealth, Acrobatics, and Tinkering.